Post

 Post Image

 Have you ever used the expression, “butterflies in your stomach” or a “gut feeling”?
 Expressions like this illustrate the clear connection between our gut and our brain.
 Research has shown that this connection goes both ways - an upset stomach can send distressed signals to the brain, just as an upset mind can send distressed signals to the gut.
-Therefore, stomach or intestinal distress can be the either the cause or the product of anxiety, depression, or stress.
+Therefore, stomach or intestinal distress can be either the cause or the product of anxiety, depression, or stress.

 These days, our guts are constantly under attack - from the poor food choices we are making, to the constant stress individuals are under, to the widespread use of antibiotics and pesticides.
 These factors may be contributing to the increased prevalence of both mood disorders and inflammatory diseases.